hydroper/as3razen/todo/semantics.md

 * [ ] Method overriding
 * [ ] Property resolution
   * [ ] Packages
-    * [ ] Package concatenations: lookup for names in the namespace set or in any `public` namespace.
+    * [ ] Package concatenations: lookup for names in the namespace set or any `public` namespace.
+  * [ ] Alias-resolvee `PackageWildcardImport` used as a qualifier in a lexical reference does a wildcard lookup in a package
+  * [ ] Alias-resolvee `PackageRecursiveImport` used as a qualifier in a lexical reference does a recursive lookup in a package
+  * [ ] Remove import or entity from unused if lookup in it is successful.
 * [ ] Type conversion
 * [x] Type substitution